engeir/hack-md-notes/volcano-papers.md

 - The MLE approach is futile (with some restrictions)
 - (In support of the scale-free response.)
-Before dismissing the idea of a scale-free response one should not forget that eq.(1) is derived without taking into account slow feedbacks. [...] the temperature that was in equilibrium with the forcing a few decades ago is not in equilibrium with the same forcing today.
+Before dismissing the idea of a scale-free response one should not forget that eq.(1) is derived without taking into account slow feedback.
+The temperature that was in equilibrium with the forcing a few decades ago is not in equilibrium with the same forcing today.
 A measure of climate sensitivity as a single parameter may make little sense

 ### 2015 — Johansson et al.: Equilibrium climate sensitivity in light of observations over the warming hiatus